Where Relevance Emerges: A Layer-Wise Study of Internal Attention for Zero-Shot Re-Ranking: Decoupling Ranking and Scoring Strategies

 \subsection{Setwise Comparative Analysis}

 Moving to Setwise frameworks exposes the inherent limitations of internal attention signals when restricted to local contexts.
-While IA is efficient in single-pass listwise settings, its integration into the sorting logic of heapsort and bubblesort reveals a high fixed per-call cost. \updated{This overhead persists regardless of the setwise parameter $c$ and primarily arises from the dual-pass calibration requirement, in which the model must execute two full forward passes per comparison step.}

-The impact of this calibration overhead is explicitly quantified in our ablation variant.
-As shown in Table 3, removing the calibration pass (Selective-ICR \& w/o Calibration) reduces the heapsort latency from 36.01s to 17.75s.
-This 50.7\% decrease confirms the dual-pass requirement as the primary computational bottleneck.
-However, even with this optimization, IA remains remarkably slower than generative-based paradigms, with Gen and Lik scoring requiring only 14.11s and 8.86s, respectively.
-Due to the iterative nature of setwise comparisons, the cumulative computational burden of IA becomes prohibitive.
-Consequently, this makes IA unsuitable for frameworks designed for fine-grained, repeated updates.
+Overall, Setwise frameworks (Heapsort/Bubblesort) exhibit generally higher effectiveness compared to their corresponding listwise approaches.
+This gain is attributed to the iterative nature of setwise logic: each comparison operates on a small window ($c=3$), and the $O(N \log N)$ or $O(N^2)$ sequence of fine-grained updates enables progressively refined ranking decisions.
+Furthermore, the relative performance ordering of scoring paradigms remains consistent with the trend observed when reducing the listwise window size (from $w=100$ to $w=20$), confirming that IA-based signals are less effective when restricted to a limited candidate set.

+However, this gain in effectiveness under Setwise frameworks comes at a high computational cost, particularly for internal attention–based methods.
+Unlike listwise ranking, which performs a single forward pass comparison over all $N$ documents, setwise frameworks require at least $O(N \log N)$ forward passes over small candidate subsets.
+Although increasing the setwise capacity $c$ reduces the number of forward passes, our trials show no net efficiency gain; the increased latency per comparison (due to richer attention extraction) offsets the fewer calls.

+Theoretically, removing calibration should allow IA to outperform generative methods, as it bypasses the decoding stage.
+However, our ablation study reveals that even without calibration, Selective-ICR ($17.75s$) remains slower than the generative baseline ($14.11s$).
+We attribute this gap to the heavy overhead of processing internal signals.
+While Gen/Lik scoring only requires extracting the final-layer output or logits, IA-based methods must capture and store large attention matrices in GPU memory from multiple layers.
+The extra work of managing these massive tensors and calculating the attention scores further outweighs the benefit of skipping token decoding.

-\updated{The bubblesort results further highlight the limitations of internal attention–based scoring under highly localized comparisons.
-Among all configurations, Lik scoring with setwise bubblesort achieves the highest effectiveness, reaching an average $nDCG@10$ of 0.4999 and slightly outperforming Gen (0.4967).
-However, this effectiveness comes at a substantial computational cost, with Lik and Gen incurring latencies of 31.54s and 50.94s, respectively.
-IA-based variants are therefore omitted, as their per-comparison overhead becomes prohibitive under the large number of fine-grained swaps required by bubblesort, yielding impractical runtimes without corresponding gains.
-Overall, explicit output–based methods remain an effective and feasible choice for highly iterative setwise ranking.}
+Bubblesort represents the extreme of these trends.
+While Lik-scoring achieves peak effectiveness ($0.4999$ $nDCG@10$), slightly outperforming Gen ($0.4967$), IA variants are omitted.
+Their per-comparison overhead becomes prohibitive under the large number of fine-grained swaps required by bubblesort, leading to impractical runtimes without corresponding gains.